Estimated reading time: 13 minutes

 You may think it was only an extra dollar we spent on the peanut butter, but it was also the time we spent looking for the cheese when Mrs. CBB could have just made a phone call.

-We could have driven up the road to Food Basics and picked up a jar of peanut butter or even Costco.
+We could have driven up the road to Food Basics and picked up a jar of peanut butter, or even to Costco.

 Truthfully, had we just purchased the peanut butter while we were at Food Basics, that would have been our best option as we were already there.